 Brand Stan: Emma Hope Allwood On Prada

 Emma Hope Allwood is an editor whose razor-sharp, emo-influenced aesthetic is instantly recognizable.
-As the head of fashion at Dazed Digital, Emma’s eye is both highly knowledgeable and highly discerning.
+As the former head of fashion at Dazed Digital, Emma’s eye is both highly knowledgeable and highly discerning.
 So what does it take to command the devotion of one of fashion’s key tastemakers?
 For Emma, the answer lies in the classics, more specifically: the Prada classics.
 We asked her to wax lyrical about her love of the iconic Italian powerhouse.

 Which fashion designer has a Carsten Höller slide leading from inside their office to the ground below?
 Used to be a member of the communist party?
 Declared ugliness to be both attractive and exciting?
 The one and only Miuccia Prada, of course.
 Queen of ugly chic, skirts (a Prada fixation), twisted takes on schoolgirl staples, and an enviable collection of vintage earrings, Mrs Prada – as she’s affectionately known – is one of fashion’s most beloved luminaries.

 After years of admiring the brand’s campaigns (the pop flower prints and silver socks of SS13 remain a particular favourite) my first Prada purchase – wide eyed and new to the fashion industry – was on eBay.
 A pair of slip-on kitten heels from the SS00 collection, made famous by its Dali-esque lip prints and a lipstick skirt once worn by Charlotte on Sex and the City.
 The shoes were half a size too small, but I wore them anyway.